ChenCuiPlasma/Vlasolver_Flyer/Readme.md

 # **ParaVlasolver: Parallel Grid-Based Kinetic Vlasov Solver**

-A Parallel High-Performance Grid-Based Kinetic 1D1V Vlasov Solver for Computational Plasma Dynamics
+A Parallel High-Performance Grid-Based Kinetic 1D1V Vlasov Solver for Computational Plasma Dynamics.
+This readme file serves to show the proposal and some of the preliminary results for this solver.

-## **Outline**
+## **Outline and Preliminary Results**

 ### 1. **Author and Maintainer**
 * Chen Cui (cuichen@usc.edu)